sarckk/sarckk.github.io/content/post/gpt-programming.md

 ## A subtle Javascript bug

-Never mind the API issues, I loaded up the updated version of the extension locally to see if other changes (like the interactions around the buttons, spinning animation, and error messages) were working correctly.
+Never mind the API issues, I loaded up the updated version of the extension locally to see if everything else was working correctly.
 Not quite --

 <video src="https://sarckk.github.io/media/buggy_mvp.mp4" controls="controls" ></video>

 I noticed that clicking on any button was causing the spinning icon and the error message to only appear on the last item in the list.
-It turned out that there was a subtle Javascript bug in the [`main.js`](https://github.com/sarckk/gpt_experiments/blob/53ccd300a92a309397f63790d3f2a708a7065ba4/main.js) that the model had given us.
+It turned out that there was a subtle Javascript bug in the [`main.js`](https://github.com/sarckk/gpt_experiments/blob/53ccd300a92a309397f63790d3f2a708a7065ba4/main.js) that the model generated.
 Can you spot it?

 In the generated code, for each button we add an event listener for the click event, such that when it registers a click, we add a HTML `<span>` element (which serves as both the spinner and the error message) as a child of the `li` list element, and begin the `fetch()` calls: